CodeCatz/codecatz-tutorial/6-publish/index.md

 Click the **Publish** button to continue.
 The app will ask you to login with your GitHub account.
 After you do this, a window will appear, asking you for a name and description for the repository, as it will appear on GitHub.

 It's important to name the repository for your Jekyll website in the following format: **username.github.io** - but replace the username part with your own GitHub username.
-For example, if your username was *codecat*, the name of your repository would be *codecat.github.io*.
+For example, if your username was *GraceHoppurr*, the name of your repository would be *GraceHoppurr.github.io*.
 Once you've changed that, click the **Push Repository** button.

 <img src="{{ "/images/github-mac-2-create-repo.png" | prepend: site.baseurl }}"/>